marano/blog/_posts/2014-07-18-starting-with-graph-databases-using-neo4j-and-rails.markdown

 command will start the Neo4j server on your machine.
 Now go check it on your browser accessing `http://localhost:7474/`.
-You'll be presented with super nice administration panel, where you can visualize the data stored on your neo4j instance, create nodes, and check all instance configuration.
+You'll be presented with super nice administration panel, where you can visualize the data stored on your neo4j instance, manipulate data using the Cypher Query Language, and check all instance configuration.

 ![Neo4j empty admin](/blog/images/posts/2014-07-25/neo4j_admin_empty.png)
-<div style="text-align: center;">Neo4j admin panel - No data to display, fresh install.</div>
+<div style="text-align: center;">Neo4j console - No data to display, fresh install.</div>
 <p> </p>

 ## Neo4j on Rails